lara-martin/interactive-fiction-class/homeworks/text-adventure-game/text-adventure-game.md

 #### Try out the Tutorial

-After you have downloaded the code, started your virutal envionment and launched VSCode, you should work through the `HW0_Tutorial.ipynb` notebook that we created to show off the basics of our text adventure game platform.
+After you have downloaded the code, you should work through the `hw0_tutorial.ipynb` notebook that we created to show off the basics of our text adventure game platform.
 Here's a screenshot of the notebook that you'll see.

 <div class="container-fluid">
   <div class="row">